 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-If you're a jam novice, you're in luck!
+We know that making homemade jam might sound intimidating.
+But if you're a jam novice, you're in luck!
 We'll show you how to make the world's yummiest freezer jam.
 And spoiler alert: it's SO easy.

 HOW TO MAKE FREEZER JAM: A FEW DISCLAIMERS